Shiva (1990 film): Plot

-The film opens to a classroom in a (fictional) VAS college of Arts & Sciences.
-After the classes, upon the directions of a college student JD, a bunch of goons led by Ganesh savagely assaults a group of students right outside the college gate.
-It's later made clear that JD was settling some campus scores and that the incident resulted in at least one student leaving the college, deepening the fear for JD in the campus.
+The film opens in a classroom in VAS College of Arts & Sciences.
+After the classes, upon the directions of a college student, JD, a bunch of goons led by Ganesh savagely assaults a group of students right outside the college gate.
+It's later made clear that JD was settling some campus scores and that the incident resulted in at least one student leaving the college, deepening the fear for JD on the campus.

-It turns out that JD is the (unopposed) president of the college students' union and the leader of a notorious campus gang, powerful enough to prevent the college Principal from taking disciplinary actions against their unsavory conduct, which includes eve-teasing and insulting professors.
-JD's connections, through Ganesh, reaches a gangster named Bhavani Chaudhury, whose criminal network lends muscle to a local politician Tilak Dhari.
+It turns out that JD is the (unopposed) president of the college students' union and the leader of a notorious campus gang, powerful enough to prevent the college principal from taking disciplinary actions against their unsavory conduct, which includes eve-teasing and insulting professors.
+JD's connections, through Ganesh, reach a gangster named Bhavani Chaudhury, whose criminal network lends muscle to a local politician, Tilak Dhari.

 Shiva is a new student at college.
 He joins a small group of friends, including Prakash and Asha.
-Shiva's confident gait and tough attitude leads to JD locking horns with him.
-An inevitable fight ensues, in which Shiva and friends beat up JD's gang, in broad daylight within the campus.
+Shiva's confident gait and tough attitude led to JD locking horns with him.
+An inevitable fight ensues, in which Shiva and friends beat up JD's gang in broad daylight within the campus.
 Emboldened by the incident, Shiva's friends plan to fight the students' union elections.
-Shiva proposes the nerdy friend Naresh to stand for the president-ship.
+Shiva proposes the nerdy friend Naresh to stand for the presidency.
 He also rebuffs Ganesh's initial warning to stay out of politics.

 When Ganesh attempts to use force, Shiva beats him back too.
 The matter comes before Bhavani.
 Bhavani is mildly annoyed, but he studies Shiva as a potential replacement for JD.
 At his behest, Naresh is assaulted and rendered unable to run.
 At this point, Shiva accepts the nomination and decides to run.

 Meanwhile, Bhavani has other troubles.
-He refuses to side with a worker's union leader Krishna Rao.
-Krishna Rao takes his plight to Shiva; Shiva agrees to help in return for muscle, and Rao provides this by calling upon the workers.
+He refuses to side with the worker's union leader, Krishna Rao.
+Krishna Rao takes his plight to Shiva who agrees to help in return for muscle, and Rao provides this by calling upon the workers.
 Around this time, Asha expresses a romantic interest in Shiva.
 The friendship progresses, and they eventually marry.

 The stage is now set.
 Bhavani launches a set of sniper attacks on those close to Shiva.
 Shiva retaliates in kind and takes out many of Bhavani's leaders.
-Tilak Dhari notices that Shiva is launching a fitting response to Bhavani and decides to stop supporting Bhavani.
-Angered, humiliated and defeated, Bhavani strikes Shiva's home and finds Asha.
-When he learns that Ganesh has already been presented in court and an arrest warrant has been issued for him, Bhavani kills Asha, also Tilakdhari for betrayal and leaves.
+Tilak Dhari notices that Shiva is launching a fitting response to Bhavani and decides to stop supporting him.
+Angered, humiliated, and defeated, Bhavani strikes Shiva's home and finds Asha.
+When he learns that Ganesh has already been presented in court and an arrest warrant has been issued for him, Bhavani kills Asha and Tilakdhari for betrayal and leaves.

-A final fight ensues in which eventually, Shiva manages to kill Bhavani, ridding the city of one of its most terrifying anti-social elements, while personally coming to terms with the fact that he has lost almost everything in the bargain.
+A final fight ensues in which eventually Shiva manages to kill Bhavani, ridding the city of one of its most terrifying anti-social elements, while personally coming to terms with the fact that he has lost almost everything in the bargain.